Claiming treaty exemption for a scholarship or fellowship grant

-If a nonresident alien student, trainee, or researcher is a resident of a country with which the U.S. has entered into a tax treaty that contains an exemption under a student or trainee article, such individual may claim a treaty exemption for scholarship or fellowship grant by submitting Form W-8 BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding, to the payer of the grant.
+If a foreign student, trainee, or researcher is a resident of a country with which the U.S. has entered into a tax treaty that contains an exemption for scholarship and fellowship grants in a student or trainee article, such eligible individual may claim a tax treaty withholding exemption for scholarship or fellowship grants by submitting Form W-8 BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting (individuals), to the payer of the grant.
 However, a scholarship or fellowship recipient who receives wages and a scholarship or fellowship from the same institution, both of which are exempt from tax under a tax treaty, can claim treaty exemptions on both kinds of income on Form 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual.

 1. The individual's name